nataliehman/academic-kickstart-hugo-portfolio/content/author/admin/_index.md

 I'm currently looking for opportunities in starting a new career path as a UX Designer.

-My previous experience was a Front-end Developer in a small advertising technology company.
+My previous experience was working as a Front-end Developer in a small advertising technology company.

 I was always curious about having a career in Design, which led me to learn about User Experience.
 To develop my knowledge, I have undertaken projects that demonstrates the different UX methodologies I have learnt so far.